Rudadadadada/pygame_project/README.md

+# Description of the game.
-This is a game similar to Mortal Kombat.
+This is a game similar to **Mortal Kombat**.
 There are 2 players, they fight against each other by throwing fireballs.
 The game ends when someone runs out of lives.